Nancyiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script that display current directory contents, including hidden file and Use the long format
+“Display current directory contents in Long format with user and group IDs displayed numerically and hidden files”